1hartl/1hartl.github.io/content/authors/admin/_index.md

     icon: neuromatch
     summary: |
       Completed an intensive, hands-on deep learning course with a focus on Natural Language Processing (NLP).
 Gained practical experience with modern NLP architectures, including BERT and GPT, and explored topics such as tokenization, fine-tuning, and prompt engineering.
 Collaborated on a group project applying deep learning techniques to NLP tasks, enhancing skills in PyTorch.

+# MISCELLANEOUS
+# Full name (for SEO)
+first_name: Liam
+last_name: Hart

+# Is this the primary user of the site?
+superuser: true

+# Highlight the author in author lists? (true/false)
+highlight_name: true
 ---

 ## About Me